- UCAR Home

 See also: Why Communicate Science?

-UCAR Communications staff can help you find the right format, the right images, and the right medium to get the word out.
+Communications staff can help you find the right format, the right images, and the right medium to get the word out.
 We've developed products for every audience—from in-house colleagues, to the university community, to local and national news reporters.
-Our publications include Staff Notes, UCAR Magazine, UCAR Highlights, and UCAR and NCAR news releases.
-We are in constant contact with external media, ranging from local TV stations to The New York Times and the BBC.
+Our publications include:

 We want to hear all your news and story ideas.
-Contact a member of the UCAR Communications staff, or start with Yvonne Mondragon, our division administrator (303-497-8601), and we'll help you pick the appropriate medium.
+Contact a member of the Communications staff, or start with Liz Marsis, our administrative assistant (303-497-1657), and we'll help you pick the appropriate medium.

 Our writers work with you throughout the writing and editing process to ensure that your research is reported accurately in our publications and news releases.
 You get the final say on what we put into print.